pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 and a third typing may be necessary.
 The text must be transferred to the printing surface medium required by the chosen reproduction process.
-Also the usual one-column, double-spaced format used for the fair-copying operation nay not be the most desirable format for the finished typescript book; the margins of the fair copy may be too narrow for maximum legibility in hectographing; the one-column format of the fair copy may be less desirable
+Also the usual one-column, double-spaced format used for the fair-copying operation may not be the most desirable format for the finished typescript book; the margins of the fair copy may be too narrow for maximum legibility in hectographing; the one-column format of the fair copy may be less desirable